TheMeteoRain/quality-of-exile/README.md

 - Pre-toggle before interacting with an NPC to trigger specific actions, such as opening the sell window or identifying items (PoE2:The Hooded One).

 ### Toggle SHIFT
-Press the keybind once to hold SHIFT.
+Press the keybind once to toggle SHIFT.
 Press it again to release SHIFT.
 You can also rebind SHIFT to any key you want, maybe you have small macro keypad.
 My favourite is setting my mouse's side buttons to CTRL and SHIFT.
 So, I don't have to use pinky at all.
 Pressing any other toggleable keybind will deactivate the previously toggled one.

 Use cases:
 - Use crafting currency continuously (e.g. alterations, jewellers, fusings) without needing to hold down SHIFT yourself.

 ### Spam Ctrl Click
-Press the keybind once to hold CTRL and spams left click.
-Press it again to stop.
-Pressing any other toggleable keybind will deactivate the previously toggled one.
+Press the keybind once to activate: the script will hold CTRL and rapidly spam left click.
+Press the keybind again to stop.
+Activating any other toggleable keybind will automatically deactivate this action.

 Use cases:
 - Rabidly move items to the stash.